edwardjing1998/aws-spring-boot-api/README.md

         email: updatedRow?.email != null ?
 String(updatedRow.email) : '0',
         password: updatedRow?.password ?? '',
         emailBodyTx: updatedRow?.emailBodyTx ?? '',
-        fileExt: updatedRow?.fileExt ?? '',
+        fileExt: updatedRow?.fileExt ?? '',   // ⬅️ take the string directly
       };

-      // ❌ REMOVED: Do NOT update parent (PreviewClientReports) automatically
+      // Pass the new data up (assuming parent handles the API save)
+      // Note: pushUp currently takes an array.
+With server paging, logic might differ.
-      // pushUp([...tableData, normalized]);
+      // Assuming parent handles the insertion based on this call: pushUp([...tableData, normalized]);

       // ✅ AUTO PAGING LOGIC
+      // 1.
+Calculate if we are currently on the last page (before adding)
+      // totalCount here includes the 'localCountAdjustment' added previously,
+      // but we haven't incremented it yet for THIS item.

+      // Wait, we need to compare current page to the last page index of the EXISTING list. const currentLastPageIdx = Math.max(0, Math.ceil(totalCount / PAGE_SIZE) - 1);
+      const isLastPage = page === currentLastPageIdx;

+      // 2.
+Increment local count
       setLocalCountAdjustment(prev => prev + 1);

-      // Check if we are currently on the last page const currentLastPageIdx = Math.max(0, Math.ceil(totalCount / PAGE_SIZE) - 1);
-      const isLastPage = page === currentLastPageIdx;

       if (isLastPage) {
         if (tableData.length < PAGE_SIZE) {